 For example, it took me a lot of time to analyze the density and heights of each of the proposals, time that would have been better spent creating more proposals that would bring me closer to optimal solutions.

 With Spacemaker, the real estate industry will be able to deliver the first two design phases — the concept and feasibility phase, as well as the design and planning phase — completely digitally.
 Spacemaker is a platform that gathers all relevant information early on and gives access to all stakeholders in the planning process to collaborate, which results in a significant improvement in the quality and speed of the planning process.

-My architectural education and intuition equipped me with a thorough understanding of what a “good” living environment means on local level, how different stakeholders use spaces, and what the needs could be for each.
+My architectural education and intuition equipped me with a thorough understanding of what a “good” living environment means on a local level, how different stakeholders use spaces, and what the needs could be for each.
 But adding quantifiable truths to my analysis, rather than “guesstimates”, would have allowed me to: